evanpersinger/study_timer/data/README.md

 ## Viewing Your Data

-- Use the "View Data" button in the Study Timer app to see today's statistics
+- View your progress in real-time on the Study Timer app's main interface
 - The data.json file can be opened directly to view all historical data
 - Each date entry represents one day of study activity